igorskh/smart-shopping-list-web/README.md

 ReactJS-based shopping list with basic functionallity, string analysis and fuzzy search of products.
 Check out a [live demo](https://inez.roundeasy.now.sh).

+If you have not received this project by clonining from git, check out the [repository](https://github.com/igorskh/smart-shopping-list-web).

 ## Features

--   Basic functions - add, remove items
+-   Basic functions - add, remove items, change quantity
 -   Basic natural language processing for detection of quantities and metrics
 -   Fuzzy search of products in a database based on Levenshtein distance
 -   Merging items of the same content
 -   Animated graphical user interface
+-   Save/Restore items to/from the browser local storage

 ## Implementation